The kidneys help remove waste products from the body, maintain balanced electrolyte levels, and regulate blood pressure.

 What does a kidney look like?

-The main role of the kidneys is maintaining homeostasis.
+The main role of the kidneys is to maintain homeostasis.
 They manage fluid levels, electrolyte balance, and other factors that keep the internal environment of the body consistent and comfortable.

 These organs carry out a wide range of bodily functions.